mlegrain/thesis_corona_twitter/README.md

 lat_coord, place_type, place_name, place_fullname, place_country, place_bounding_box_type,
 place_bounding_box_coords, full_tweet_text):

-'''The store_data function will store only the fields of the data received that are of interest. '''
+'''The store_data() function requires as inputs all the fields of the data streamed that are of interest for my research purposes.
+Note that you will need to adapt the function if you wish to use different fields.
+It stores these elements in the corresponding column of the sqlite DB.'''

     # connect to the DB we created in section 3.
 I called mine 'twitter.db'
     conn = sqlite3.connect('twitter.db')